btrask/stronglink/README.md

 **How does it compare to other notetaking systems?**
 StrongLink is designed to be highly scalable.
 It won't bog down or get harder to use as the number of notes grows.
 Designing the interface around a search engine is a major part of this.

 A lot of notetaking systems still don't have sync.
-Many will lose data during conflicts or just at random.
+Many that do will lose data during conflicts or just at random.
 The reason sync systems are so bad is because application developers don't recognize the seriousness of the problem: doing sync properly means building a distributed system.
 StrongLink is a distributed system based on an append-only log and is available, partition-tolerant, and eventually consistent.

 Currently the interface is web-based but I'd like to write a native Cocoa version at some point.